 The southern section of Wanhua couldn’t be more different.
-Whereas Ximending is bathed in neon lights and buzzing with youthful exuberance, Wanhua feels like the Taipei of the past.
+Whereas the Ximending area is bathed in neon lights and buzzing with youthful exuberance, Wanhua feels like the Taiwan of the past.
 What you’ll find instead is an area steeped in history and a little rougher around the edges.
 Either way, you won’t find it boring!

 Attractions in Wanhua: Red House Theatre, Ximending, Ay Chung Flour Rice Noodles, Huaxi Street Night Market, Guangzhou Street Night Market, Wanhua Night Market, Longshan Temple, Qingshan Temple, Bopiliao Historic Block